skupperproject/refdog/README.md

 *Regularize* and *document* Skupper configuration.

-- A declarative language ("Skupper YAML") for creating sites, linking sites, and exposing services.
+- A declarative language for creating sites, linking sites, and exposing services.
-- A configuration model that operates uniformly across Kubernetes, Podman, and bundle generation, while still allowing for platform specific variations.
+- A configuration model that operates uniformly across Kubernetes, Podman, and Systemd bundles, while still allowing for platform specific variations.
-- A simple translation from Skupper YAML to Kubernetes custom resources.
-- As an alternative to custom resources, the option to use Skupper YAML as the content of a Kubernetes ConfigMap that you feed to the site controller.
 - A central configuration reference for Skupper.

 In addition, I'd like to use this exercise to work out what the [CLI